joy095/protfolio/README.md

 ## About Me

-A passionate Art Director and Product Designer from India, specializing in creating engaging user experiences through interactive design.
+A passionate Web Developer from India, specializing in creating engaging user experiences through interactive design.
 With a background in visual arts and technology, I focus on crafting meaningful digital experiences that make a genuine impact.

 ## Tech Stack